vanus-labs/vanus-connect/connectors/sink-aws-s3/README.md

 ## Quickstart

-The quick start will guide you through the process of running an Amazon S3 Sink connector.
+This quick start will guide you through the process of running an Amazon S3 Sink connector.

 ### Prerequisites